cloud-gov/pages-core/README.md

 ```

 ## Feature Flags
 Environment-specific feature flags are supported for both the api and frontend.
 Flagged features are assumed to be "off" unless the flag exists (and the value is truthy), thus feature flag conditions should always check for the presence or truthiness of the flag, not for it's absence.
-Environment variables for feature flags *MUST* be prefixed by `FEATURE_`, ex. `FEATURE_BRING_THE_AWESOME`.
+Environment variables for feature flags *MUST* be prefixed by `FEATURE_`, ex. `FEATURE_BRING_THE_AWESOME` or `FEATURE_BRING_DA_RUCKUS`.

 ### Api feature flags
 Api feature flags are evaluated at *runtime* and should be created explicitly in the code before the corresponding environment variable can be used.
 Example: